Pre-purchase and pre-book your timed tickets.

 What areas remain closed?

-Some areas including the Reptile House, Forest of Birds, Bug World, Twilight, Lemur Walkthrough, Butterfly House, ZooRopia, all playgrounds, and indoor eating areas, will not be opening initially.
+Some areas including Forest of Birds, Twilight World, Lemur Walkthrough, Butterfly House remain closed.
 We will only reopen these areas when it is deemed safe to do so, and will ensure that all updates are on our website.

 Some areas will remain closed because it is impossible to maintain social distancing at present in those locations, or because they include, by their nature, multiple high-frequency touch points.